OpenTermsArchive/contrib-versions/Soundcloud/Privacy Policy.md

 Please take some time to read this Privacy Policy (including the Cookies Policy), and make sure you are happy with our use and disclosure of your information.

 **If you do not agree to any of the provisions of this Privacy Policy, you should not use the Website, the Apps or any of the Services**.
-If you have any questions or concerns, you can contact us at privacy@soundcloud.com.
+If you have any questions or concerns, you can contact us via our Help Center.

 Please note that this Privacy Policy only applies to the Website, the Apps and the Services (together, the “**Platform**”).
 When using the Platform, you may find links to other websites, apps and services, or tools that enable you to share information with other websites, apps and services.
 SoundCloud is not responsible for the privacy practices of these other websites, apps and services and we recommend that you review the privacy policies of each of these websites, apps or services before connecting your SoundCloud® account or sharing any personal data.